Statuses in Latin with translation. Quotes in Latin with translation

 Amantes sunt amentes.

-Lovers are insane.
+Lovers are crazy.

 Amicos res secundae parant, adversae probant.